tsuereth/glog/content/post/2018/11/17_cubots.md

 date = "2018-11-17T12:14:44-08:00"
-title = "The origin, and demise" category = ["Playing A Game"] game = ["CUBOTS - The Origins"] platform = ["PC"] rating = ["Awful"]
+title = "The origin, and demise" category = ["Playing A Game"] game = ["Cubots: The Origins"] platform = ["PC"] rating = ["Awful"]
 +++

-The trailer for {{% game "CUBOTS - The Origins" %}}Cubots{{% /game %}} looked so clean and polished, I was kinda surprised at how inexpensive the game is.
+The trailer for {{% game "Cubots: The Origins" %}}Cubots{{% /game %}} looked so clean and polished, I was kinda surprised at how inexpensive the game is.
 Well... you get what you pay for.

 Specifically, what I paid for here turned out to be pretty much garbage.
 Setting aside the lack of controller support, the slapdash UI (you can elect to jump to a boss fight?), the broken English in tutorial text, and the assets that look like they came out of a free art pack...